syncfusion-content/xamarin-docs/Xamarin/Chat/Accessibility.md

 [Description("SfChat Automation Id")]
 public void SfChat_AutomationId()
 {
-   // To tap the MessageEditor View App.Tap("SyncfusionChat MessageEditor");
+   // To tap the Message editor in the message input area App.Tap("SyncfusionChat MessageEditor");

-   // To tap SendMessage view
+   // To tap Send button in the message input area App.Tap("SyncfusionChat SendMessage");
-   App.Tap("SyncfusionChat SendMessage");
 }